glazzara/vaucanson1/doc/README.txt

 Using Vaucanson
 ===============

-We are sorry but we do not provide a documentation of the Vaucanson library.

-However Vaucanson comes with several  demos.
+Vaucanson comes with several demos.
 Looking  at them is a good way to see what Vaucanson can do and how  it works.
-Those demos can be found in the ``src/demos`` directory.
+They can be found in the ``src/demos`` directory.

 The TAF-Kit  (Typed Automata Functions) documentation can  be found as the first chapter of the User's Manual (see ``doc/manual``).

 See Also
 ========